swalkermd/HomeworkHelper/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a responsive design with distinct typography for portrait and landscape modes.
+The hero section features a gold graduation cap icon (#fbbf24→#f59e0b gradient).
 Gradient buttons are used for key actions (Type Question: Indigo-Purple; Take Photo: Pink-Orange; Choose from Gallery: Green-Cyan).
 Color schemes prioritize readability and user engagement, utilizing primary indigo, secondary emerald green, and a range of grays for text and backgrounds.
 Animations with React Native Reanimated provide a smooth and interactive user experience, including progressive step reveals and haptic feedback.

 **Solution Screen Action Bar (Nov 2025):** Redesigned two-row card layout with grouped actions:
 - **Row 1 - "Need More Help?"**: Two equal-width buttons side-by-side